zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 Requires at least: 3.2.0
 Tested up to: 4.9
 Requires PHP: 5.2
-Stable tag: 4.10.5
+Stable tag: 4.11.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Speed up your website and boost your SEO by compressing old & new images and PDFs.
-Compatible with any gallery, slider or ecommerce plugin.
+Speed up your website and boost your SEO by compressing old & new images and PDFs - compatible with any gallery, slider or ecommerce plugin.

 == Description ==

 **A freemium easy to use, comprehensive, stable and frequently updated image compression plugin supported by the friendly team that created it.  :)**

-We are GDPR ready! <a href="https://shortpixel.com/privacy#gdpr" target="_blank">Read more.</a>

 Increase your website's SEO ranking, number of visitors and ultimately your sales by optimizing any image or PDF document on your website.
 ShortPixel is an easy to use, lightweight, install-and-forget-about-it <a href="https://shortpixel.com" target="_blank">image optimization</a> plugin that can compress all your past images and PDF documents with a single click.
 New images are automatically resized/rescaled and optimized on the fly, in the background.